The 2023 HVAC Contractors Guide to Starting a HVAC Business from Scratch

-No matter how good you are, it’s statistically inevitable that you’re going to get a bad review from time to time, so you need to make sure that you’re regularly getting good ones to bury the bad ones.
+No matter how good you are, it’s statistically inevitable that you will get a bad review from time to time, so you need to make sure you’re regularly getting good ones to bury the bad ones.

-These were just some ideas for things to include in your strategy, but whatever you choose to do, you need to make sure that you understand the return on your ad spend.
+These were just some ideas to include in your strategy, but whatever you choose to do, you need to ensure that you understand the return on your ad spend.

-If you spend $1000 buying postcards and getting them mailed out, you’ll want to make sure you know how much business you got from it.
+If you spend $1000 buying postcards and getting them mailed out, you’ll want to ensure you know how much business you got from it.